alextobias/morf-mwe-alex-readme/MWE-Walkthrough.md

     return
 ```

 What this code is doing is taking all the CSVs we previously generated, (each user's forum posts each week during each course session), and combining them into one table.
+It also adds a column to indicate whether that student dropped the course or not.
+(The `label_type` variable was passed in as 'dropout').

 You may look through the code if you wish to understand what it's doing in greater depth, but it is mostly data wrangling.